KapilParsodkar/FitCzar-fitness-App/README.md

 For users of the free version, it will send advertisements for health and fitness products and services that align with each user's stated goals and projected needs.
 An optional paid version will instead provide a connection for users to consult with certified trainers, nutritionists, and other health and fitness professionals under contract to FitCzar.
 3. Database
 The database, hosted on the same service as the analysis program, will store all data and recommendations for each user.
-Plan
-The Web application will be HTML-based, and will use JavaScript developed with Node.js for accepting and displaying information.
-Kapil Parsodkar and Alan Clark will share responsibility for developing this component of the system.
-The back-end analysis program will be developed primarily by Kapil and Arun Rao Nayineni using Node.js The database will be developed using NoSQL( Mongoose) and Node.js.
-Development will follow the Scrum methodology with two-week sprints.